 - For people who do not respond to the typical treatments, some may respond to non-medication medical treatments like transcranial magnetic stimulation (TMS) or electroconvulsive therapy (ECT).

 What is schizoaffective disorder?

-Schizoaffective disorder is an illness that is characterized by persistent psychotic symptoms, like hallucinations or delusions, occurring together with mood problems of depressive, manic, or mixed episodes.
-The term schizoaffective was first used in 1933 by Jacob Kasanin and has been included in every edition of the mental-health diagnostic manual, called the Diagnostic and Statistical Manual of Mental Disorders (DSM), since 1952.
-Statistics on how common this disorder is range from 0.2% in the general United States population up to as much as 9% of psychiatrically hospitalized people.
+Schizoaffective disorder is a mental illness that involves persistent psychotic symptoms, like hallucinations or delusions, occurring together with mood problems of depressive, manic, or mixed episodes.
+The term schizoaffective was first used in 1933 by Jacob Kasanin and has been included in every edition of the mental health diagnostic manual, called the Diagnostic and Statistical Manual of Mental Disorders (DSM), since 1952.
+Statistics on how often this condition occurs range from 0.32% in the general United States population up to as much as 9% of psychiatrically hospitalized people.
 Schizoaffective disorder is thought to occur at least as often as schizophrenia and less often than bipolar disorder.